 d) Clubs to receive a League Handbook for each member registered at cost.

-g) A player having played for a Club during any season and who wishes to cancel their registration or transfer to another club may do so, provided they notified their club in writing on or before 31st of December of any year, and that same is accepted by said club.
+f) A player having played for a Club during any season and who wishes to cancel their registration or transfer to another club may do so, provided they notified their club in writing or by email on or before 31st of December of any year, and that same is accepted by said club.
 No club will be allowed to register a player who failed to carry out this action.

 a) Competing teams shall consist of twelve players a side.